istio/istio.io/_docs/guides/integrating-vms.md

 Virtual Machines, and illustrates how to use Istio service mesh to control this infrastructure as a single mesh.

-> Note: this guide is still under development and only tested on GCE.
+> Note: this guide is still under development and only tested on Google Cloud Platform.
+  On IBM Bluemix or most other platforms where overlay network of Pods is isolated from VM network, VMs cannot initiate any direct communication to Kubernetes Pods when using Istio.

 ## Overview